lydmgem/Burger-Logger/README.md

 https://peaceful-cove-39715.herokuapp.com/

+## How to Use:
+The user places their order at the bottom of the page, where there is a form to input their preferred burger.
+After clicking the "Order!" button, their burger will populate on the left column under "Bon appétit!" as well as a "Mangé!" button at the bottom.
+When the user decides to eat their burger, the burger will then be displayed on the right column under "Ordres Précédentes" (Previous Orders).

 ## Directory structure

 All the recommended files and directories from the steps above should look like the following structure: